Routing HL7 Data with PilotFish’s Integration Engine Software

 Next, the Processors look at the name of the inbound file and attempt to find a corresponding image report with the PDF extension.
 That image report is added to the transaction and converted into a Base64 encoded format.

-Data transformations in the XCS eiConsole are handled using PilotFish’s Data Mapper.
-All of your logical mapping is done here between your source format, in this case, our HL7 data, represented as a tree to the left and our target format in this case in an ACORD TXLife XML transaction represented as a tree to the right.
+Data transformations in the eiConsole are handled using PilotFish’s Data Mapper.
+All of your logical mapping is done here between your source format.
+In this case, our HL7 data represented as a tree to the left and our target format in an ACORD TXLife XML transaction represented as a tree to the right.

 Logical mapping rules are created through dragging and dropping onto the structure in the middle, with green nodes representing XML elements in our result and blue nodes representing values mapped into those fields.